EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * The sound for the Pushable vase doesn't loop in the way i'd like to, even if it technically works.
 * Player and Companion's collision shapes change size when on some states (Like Swimming) which can bring some weird things.
 * The off-screen pointer for the Companion is placed weirdly but i did all i could do based on my knowledge.
-* The coins value returns to its default value when a level changes (So far, the value for lives was fixed).
 * Level design is so messy it doesn't do a good job at introducing mechanics but i plan to revise this at the same time i revise the yellow books with info.

 # Current controls/Inputs: